finbourne/lusid-sdk-python/sdk/docs/LegacyComplianceApi.md

     # Create an instance of the API class
     api_instance = api_client_factory.build(lusid.LegacyComplianceApi)
     as_at = '2013-10-20T19:20:30+01:00' # datetime | Optional.
 The time at which to get results from.
 Default : latest (optional)
     page = 'page_example' # str | The pagination token to use to continue listing compliance runs from a previous call to list compliance runs.
 This value is returned from the previous call.
-If a pagination token is provided the sortBy, filter, and asAt fields              must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Expression to filter the result set.
+If a pagination token is provided the sortBy, filter, and asAt fields              must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)